 |Pricing||Concept2 is more affordable.||This machine is more expensive.|

 Water rower vs Concept 2 – Conclusion And Recommendation

-On the other hand, if performance and actual fitness is your top priority, Concept2 is no doubt the winner.
+On the other hand, if performance and actual fitness are your top priority, Concept2 is undoubtedly the winner.
 Also, if you’re on a budget, then you should opt for Concept2.

-Personally, Concept2 is the real deal for me.
+Personally, when it comes to Concept2 vs. WaterRower, Concept2 is the real deal for me.

 Tyler Read Bio

 Tyler Read is the owner of ptpioneer.com which is a website dedicated to helping people get started in the personal training industry.
 He helps people discover, study and pass their fitness exams.